 Him and his almost his entire team, the Stuart Stevens folks out there every day doing everything they possibly can to undermine Donald Trump and his chances of defeating Hillary Clinton.

-And when you look at the people that have pushed for other candidates to replace him, when you add the Glenn Beck's of the world that just, you know, I've heard Nazi references on his program.
+And when you look at the people that have pushed for other candidates to replace him, when you add the Glenn Becks of the world that just, you know, I've heard Nazi references on his program.

-I have heard him refer to me, how does Sean Hannity sleep at night?
+I have heard him refer to me.

 Frankly, I sleep well because I kept my promise.

-I served my audience, and I'm keeping my promise now, and I'm going to support the nominee.
+I served my audience and I'm keeping my promise now and I'm going to support the nominee.

 And infinitely, as I said from the beginning, Trump is better off than any of them.

-The very people that created an atmosphere for Donald Trump to flourish.
+Members of Congress and the Senate, the very people that created an atmosphere for Donald Trump to flourish, every exipole, 65% of Republicans feel betrayed by their party.

-When they say we're going to repeal and replace Obamacare, and they have all these show votes, and they can get back to their district and they can use that vote to get re-elected, but when it really came time to stand up and use their enumerate enumerated power of the purse, they wouldn't do it.
+And they have all these show votes and they can get back to their district and they can use that vote to get reelected.

 They didn't have the courage.